Joachim Beuckelaer: Work

 Both Aertsen and Beuckelaer gradually developed images that detached the world of produce from the religious content of their earlier hybrid images.
 These later works depict either kitchens or markets and the persons associated with those activities, more often women than men.
 The later paintings by Beuckelaer show a greater profusion of foodstuffs in the market scenes, together with a more prominent foregrounding of female peasants immersed within these sales items.
 Beuckelaer also produced several images of fish stalls, often with background religious scenes, but sometimes completely separated from any additional narrative or reference.
-In the year 1563 Beuckelaer was experimenting with more outspoken landscape settings in an innovative way, which left its marks with later artists in Antwerp.
+In the year 1563 Beuckelaer was experimenting with more outspoken landscape settings in an innovative way, which was influential on later artists in Antwerp.

 One of the still lives without figures in the kitchen or market scene itself is the Kitchen scene with Christ at Emmaus (c.
-1660/65, Mauritshuis, The Hague) is unique in his oeuvre.
+1660/65, Mauritshuis, The Hague) which is unique in his oeuvre.
 In this composition Beuckelaer painted a kitchen with numerous ingredients for a lavish meal: vegetables, fruits, nuts, poultry and a large cut of meat.
 The table linen and crockery are also in view.
 In the background, Beuckelaer depicted the biblical story of Christ at Emmaus.
-This story is pushed into the background while the secondary matter of the dinner preparations for Christ's visit at Emmaus has become the painting’s main subject.
-This and similar scenes are regarded as the forerunners of the still-lifes of the 17th century, in which the narrative elements vanished entirely.
+This story is pushed into the background while the secondary matter of the dinner preparations for Christ's visit at Emmaus has become the painting's main subject.
+This and similar scenes are regarded as the forerunners of the still lifes of the 17th century, in which the narrative elements vanished entirely.

-His still life of a carcass referred to as Slaughtered pig (Wallraf-Richartz Museum) dated 1563 is likely the earliest dated example of this subject.

-Beuckelaer was also employed painting the figures in the work of other artists such as Anthonis Mor and Cornelis van Dalem.
-The 17th century biographer Karel van Mander claimed that the artist was only able to sell his paintings at low prices, and that they only became prized after his death.
-However, the large size of his later works and the number of workshop variants produced has been taken as an indication of a degree of success at least towards the end of his life.
+Beuckelaer was also employed painting the figures or the garments in the work of other artists such as Anthonis Mor and Cornelis van Dalem.

 Research into the technique underlying Beuckelaer's canvases has shown that he often recycled his own compositions from one image to the next.
 He employed patterns of clustered items through tracings to compose new pictures with apparent variety.
 This kind of technique allowed him to increase production efficiency and cut costs in time and effort.

-His work was influential.
+His work was influential in Flanders and abroad.
 The Flemish still life and animal painter Frans Snyders developed his Baroque many market scenes by taking inspiration of the work of Aertsen and Beuckelaer.
 Northern Italian painters such as Vincenzo Campi and Jacopo Bassano were also influenced by his work.
+Diego Velázquez was influenced by his kitchen scenes with religious scenes in the creation of his bodegones such as the Kitchen Scene with Christ in the House of Martha and Mary (1618, National Gallery).
+It is very likely that Velázquez had seen engravings of works of Aertsen and Beuckelaer.